Scarlett Johansson And French Husband Romain Dauriac Break Up After Two Years Of Marriage

 Romain and Scarlett, 32, have one child together, Rose Dorothy Dauriac, 2, who was born just before they tied the knot in 2014.

-A secret wedding followed in October 2014 after their daughter Rose Dorothy was born.
+A secret wedding followed in October, 2014, after their daughter, Rose Dorothy, was born.

 The couple had arrived at The Ranch at Rock Creek in Philipsburg, Montana, days before the ceremony to enjoy activities, including dining and horseback riding.
 They also attended a rodeo show at the ranch.

-“I love his brain more than anything,” Johansson, told People.
+“I love his brain more than anything,” Johansson told People.
 “He does all the sweet gestures for me.
 He’s a gentleman.”

 The couple divided their time between Paris, Dauriac’s native city, and New York City, Johansson’s native city.

-Johansson, who had previously been married to Ryan Reynolds from 2008 to 2011, told Stephen Colbert, during an appearance on The Late Show in 2015, that although she had been learning French, she preferred to speak the English language because it helped her to win arguments with Dauriac, a native speaker of the French language.
+Johansson, who was previously married to Ryan Reynolds from 2008 to 2011, told Stephen Colbert, during an appearance on The Late Show in 2015, that although she had been learning French, she preferred to speak the English language because it helped her to win arguments with Dauriac, a native speaker of the French language.

 “When you’re in a relationship with somebody you want to speak whatever language is easiest to get your ideas out as quickly as possible, so you can argue your point,” she said light-heartedly, according to E!
 News.

-Johansson later told the Cosmopolitan in a 2016 interview that moving with her husband to Paris was one of the best decisions she ever made.
+Johansson later told Cosmopolitan in a 2016 interview that moving with her husband to Paris was one of the best decisions she ever made.

 “We’re both street rats.
 Being a New Yorker is a part of your personality, and he grew up in the heart of Paris,” she said at the time.
 “Just surviving the urban jungle is character building.
 It stays with you forever.”